-Banks of the Seine in Paris
+#3 Banks of the Seine in Paris

-This area shows the evolution and history of Paris and the influence of the Seine river on this.
+This area shows the evolution and history of Paris and the influence of the Seine River on this.
 You find there the Louvre, the Eiffel Tower, Petit Palais, Notre-Dame, and Place de la Concorde, among other famous spots.
 It is here you will find many of the reasons to visit Paris.
-You can also see the different architectural styles and decorative arts of about 800 years of Parisian history along the Seine river.
+You can also see the different architectural styles and decorative arts of about 800 years of Parisian history along the Seine River.
 That’s another one of the reasons why it’s included on the list.

 The medieval Cité de Carcassonne, in the Occitanie region in southern France, is listed as UNESCO World Heritage Site since 1997.
 Carcassonne is a remarkable example of a fortified medieval city with its keep, ramparts, and other well-preserved buildings.

 Carcassonne was one of the crusades’ main sites against the Cathars – a religion that thrived in southern France.
-History tells us that Cathars was considered heresy by the Catholics.
+History tells us that Cathars were considered heresy by the Catholics.
 The Counts of Carcassonne and its inhabitants supported the Cathars, and the Crusaders besieged the Cité until it surrendered.